shawnrowley/namely/README.md

 Create an app that allows you to manage names.
 Basic CRUD operation.
 Also include a report which will display all the names, how many times each name has been entered, and query this public API to also show the likely gender and confidence level.

 Public API: https://gender-api.com/en/api-docs

+This project was spawn from the orginal namemanager project with the intentions to upgrade to newer technologies and deployment to cloud.

 Application User Guide